-Although not as frequent as a lumbar herniated disc, a cervical herniated disc (in the neck) is also a common source of pain.
-A herniated neck disc can cause intense neck pain as well as tingling, numbness, and weakness that reverberates all the way down to the fingertips.
+In addition to a lumbar herniated disc, a cervical (upper) herniated disc is also a potential source of debilitating pain.
+A herniated disc in the neck can cause intense neck pain as well as tingling, numbness and weakness that extends through the arms all the way to the fingertips.

 - Physical therapy